‘Peace Of Mind With Taraji’ Trailer Shows Karl-Anthony Towns Discussing Losing 8 Family Members To COVID

 As previously reported Taraji and Tracie will sit down for “powerful and revealing” discussions with celebrity guests and everyday people about the mental health issues that have impacted their lives, to help eliminate the stigma of mental health issues.
 They will then delve deeper into the experiences with licensed therapists, and reveal their own stories related to the topics in an effort to provide the community with useful tools and techniques to help manage the specific mental health issues.

 On season two, we see stars like Karl-Anthony Towns join the discussion and the Minnesota Timberwolves player’s story is especially heartbreaking.
-Back in January, KAT revealed that he tested positive for COVID and he was especially nervous about his diagnosis considering that he lost six family members, including his mother Jacqueline Towns, to the virus.
+Back in January, KAT revealed that he tested positive for COVID and he was especially nervous about his diagnosis considering that he lost seven family members, including his mother Jacqueline Towns, to the virus.

-Taraji thought that number of lost family members was up to seven, but Karl-Anthony Towns revealed that sadly, it was actually eight.
+Taraji thought that number of lost family members was still seven, but Karl-Anthony Towns revealed that sadly, it was actually eight.

 “Did you ever breathe?”
 Taraji asked Karl-Anthony.
 “You lost seven family members…”